Should you use your chainsaw around dogs and other pets?

 Pets And Chainsaw Safety

-The number one comment I got to my thread on dogs and chainsaws was about distractions, and I totally agree.
+The number one comment I got on my thread on dogs and chainsaws was about distractions, and I agree.

 The main reason to keep your dog locked up and away while using a chainsaw is to avoid distractions.